-Whether it’s genetic or the millennial showing, I prefer to be happy.
+Whether it’s genetic or my millennial showing, I prefer to be happy.

-Somedays it’s easier to achieve than others, but I have a few free happiness hacks that ensure I am a nine out of ten on the happiness scale.
+Somedays it’s easier to achieve than others, but I have a few free happiness hacks that ensure I’m a 9 out of 10 on the happiness scale.

 One is the worst, somewhere around sleeping in the mud, when it’s raining, on an empty stomach, with explosive diarrhea.
 Ten is where everything is ideal, from a job and finances to love and friendship.

-As a default, my happiness hovers around nine.
+As a default, my happiness hovers around 9.
 I have a wonderful job, husband, house, friends, and I’m always an icy door away from a sweet confection.
-The only thing that pulls from the magical ten is finances; I would like to be closer to robust instead of mediocre.
+The only thing that pulls from the magical 10 is finances; I would like to be closer to robust instead of mediocre.

 It’s easy to stay at the top of the happiness scale when there are happiness hacks to chip away at gloom and doom days.